mishal23/mishal23.github.io/src/posts/back-to-academia/index.md

 I plan to go back to academics and the post describes few thoughts on pursuing masters and the process/documents needed.

-> Got admitted to both the Masters in Computer Science programs I applied to: [GaTech OMSCS](https://omscs.gatech.edu/) and [UT Austin MSCSO](https://omscs.gatech.edu/)!
+> **Results update:** Got admitted to both the Masters in Computer Science programs I applied to: [GaTech OMSCS](https://omscs.gatech.edu/) and [UT Austin MSCSO](https://omscs.gatech.edu/)!
 I haven't decided on which university I will pick yet.

 ## Reasons to pursue masters